exogen/node-fetch-har/README.md

 ## TODO

-- Support for compression info.
-- Better tests with multiple response types, encodings, etc.
+- More tests for different response types, protocols (HTTP/2), encodings, etc.

 ## How does it work?